ep2lab/fumagno/README.md

 other people.

-If you find FUMAGNO useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing
+If you find FUMAGNO useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing [TBD].

 ## License

 Copyright (c) 2017 Mario Merino.

-The software is released as open source with the [MIT License](LICENSE.md)
+The software is released as open source with the [MIT License](LICENSE.md).